-Trim and tilt are standard on all Sea Drive and most stern drive models.
+Trim and tilt are standard on most stern drive models.
 The trim and tilt switches are located in the throttle control or as separate switches on the dash.
 The trim switch changes the angle of thrust of the engine (see PERFORMANCE section).
 The tilt switch raises the drive unit for trailering.